xinyu0610/xinyu0610.github.io/_pages/about.md

 ------------------------------------------------------------------------------------------
 **Work in progress:**

-1. A Siamese Adversarial Neural Network for Cross-Lingual Text Retrieval.
-(First author, in English)
+1. A Siamese Adversarial Neural Network for Cross-Language Patent Retrieval.
+2. Cross-Language Patent Classification Based on Transfer Learning with Voting Mechanism.
+3. Patent Representation Optimization Based on Unsupervised Contrastive Learning.